Ap Us History Unit 1 Quizlet: Exact Answer & Steps

 Monday Open the “Class Progress” page.
 Note any cards below 80 % mastery.

 Wednesday Create a “Target‑Review” set that pulls only those low‑mastery cards (use the filter mastery < 80).
-Here's the thing — run a 15‑minute “Test” session.
+Also, run a 15‑minute “Test” session.

 Friday Review the “Learn” statistics for the same set.
-If any card still lags, add a mnemonic or visual cue to its definition and re‑upload.
+Now, if any card still lags, add a mnemonic or visual cue to its definition and re‑upload.

 Saturday (optional) Run a quick “Match” game with the entire unit to keep the material fresh and to spot any lingering gaps.

-By closing the feedback loop every fourteen days, you prevent the dreaded “illusion of competence” and check that each concept is truly cemented before moving on to the next unit.
+By closing the feedback loop every fourteen days, you prevent the dreaded “illusion of competence” and see to it that each concept is truly cemented before moving on to the next unit.

 Bringing It All Together: A Sample Two‑Week Sprint